 The Scottish Government drew on a wide range of sources to understand the impact of restrictions on those with protected characteristics.
 These sources include statistics published by both the Scottish Government Economist (OCEA) and the Office of National Statistics, as well as insights from the Annual Population Survey and Equality Evidence Finder - a Scottish Government and its Agencies source to collect, analyse and publish equality evidence across a wide range of policy areas and equality characteristics.
-We also have access to information that is returned directly from LAs on SISGs, and information that the SG collects related to the Scottish Welfare Fund.
-As these sources of information have been collected over different time periods, they have been triangulated somewhat to allow us to get the best picture available on equalities data.
+We also have access to information that has been returned directly from LAs on SISGs covering to July 2022, and information that the SG collects related to the Scottish Welfare Fund covering to March 2022.
+As information on the Scottish Welfare Fund currently covers only to March 2022 we have used the information returned directly on SISG by LAs to get a picture on equalities data to July 2022.

 Every effort is made to ensure that Equality Impact Assessments (EQIA) are published timeously.
-However, the speed at which it was necessary to ensure mechanisms are in place for supporting the impacts of Covid-19 restrictions resulted in delays to completing EQIAs for a number of support funds, including SISG.
+However, the speed at which it was necessary to ensure mechanisms were in place for supporting the impacts of Covid-19 restrictions, resulted in delays to completing EQIAs for a number of support funds, including SISG.
 We developed the monitoring tools to capture data, and memorialised policy changes and costs as each iteration was made to SISG.